 apple rose

-Welcome to part 9 of “make it mini” which is a series that reimagines recipes using @lecreuset mini cocottes.
+Welcome to part 9 of “Make It Mini” which is a series that reimagines recipes using Le Creuset mini cocottes.
 Next up is a take on a puff pastry apple rose.
 This version uses brown butter and lots of cinnamon sugar.
-It’s cooked right in the mini for the ultimate personal dessert.
+Don’t be afraid to load your dish up with it!!
+The apple rose is cooked right in the mini cocotte for the ultimate personal dessert.
+The apple slices are rolled up in puff pastry dough to create the delicate flower.
 These are so festive and perfect for this time of year.
 Not to mention they look really impressive but are secretly so easy to make.
 Happy holidays!

 apple rose